hugoliao330/hugoliao330/README.md

 - 👋 Hi, I’m @hugoliao330
 - 👀 I’m interested in web development in both front and back ends.
-- 🌱 I’m currently learning Cesium 3d modelling.
+- 🌱 I’m currently learning CesiumJS 3d modelling.
 - 💞️ I’m looking to collaborate on React and NodeJS.
 - 📫 How to reach me:
     email: hugoliao330@gmail.com